nolecram/my_professional_journey_Vol-2_The-Cloud-Transition-2006-to-2012/docs/professional-development/master-it-governance.md

 ---

-*This Master's program was completed during IBM Italia tenure (2009-2011) as part of continuous professional development, supported by IBM's commitment to employee education and career advancement.*
+*This Master's program was completed during IBM Italia tenure (2009-2011).
+It represented a meaningful intersection of academic study and industry practice during that period.*